RoboJackets/robocup-software/docs/source/meta_docs.rst

 To save myself some time in the future:

-The RTD dashboard points to the branch that it should build under `"Advanced Settings" <https://readthedocs.org/dashboard/rj-rc-software/advanced/>`.
+The RTD dashboard points to the branch that latest builds under `"Advanced Settings" <https://readthedocs.org/dashboard/rj-rc-software/advanced/>`.

+Also, you can build multiple branches easily, for development of new documentation.
+Just go to the dashboard, hit Versions, and add whichever branch.
+It should build automatically, but you can check under Builds.
+(The alternate versions will have different links, click Builds > <version name> > "view docs")

 Kevin Fu, 5/7/2022